mono/website/docs/web/aspnet.md

 You can now browse to <http://localhost:8080> and see various sample programs

-### SSL support in XSP

-XSP supports SSL and TLS Client Certificates.
-For further details about setting it up, see the [UsingClientCertificatesWithXSP](/docs/web/using-clientcertificates-with-xsp/) document.

 ### Configuration

 Applications can be configured through the web.config file, the full documentation is available from [MSDN](http://msdn2.microsoft.com/en-us/library/b5ysx397.aspx), and also a Mono-specific version is available on this site [here](/archived/config_systemweb).